sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph.md

 ![slow query plan](https://sourcegraphstatic.com/blog/commit-graph-optimizations/slow.png)

 [Adding additional indexes](https://github.com/sourcegraph/sourcegraph/pull/5946) to the `commits` table helped a bit, but did not fundamentally change the performance characteristics of the query.
 An even larger pathology was discovered in repositories with a large number of merge commits.
-In order to understand the performance issue, it's important to understand how the recursive query evaluation works in the case of duplicates, which was initially un-intuitive to us.
-Paraphrasing the [Postgres documentation](https://www.postgresql.org/docs/13/queries-with.html), recursive queries are evaluated with the following steps (emphasis ours):
+In order to understand the performance issue, it's important first to understand how the recursive query evaluation works in the case of duplicates, which was initially unintuitive to us.
+Paraphrasing the [PostgreSQL documentation](https://www.postgresql.org/docs/13/queries-with.html), recursive queries are evaluated with the following steps (emphasis ours):

 1. Evaluate the non-recursive term and **discard duplicate rows**
 1. Insert rows into result set as well as a temporary working table